MHE Graduate Apprenticeship Program

-In addition to the two-year apprenticeship, each MHE student is required to complete two internships during their program, which are credit-bearing, 150-hour experiences.
+In addition to the two-year apprenticeship, each MHE student is required to complete two internships in university approved settings during their program.
+Internships are credit-bearing, 150-hour experiences.
 In addition to completing required fieldwork hours, students participate in a one credit-hour seminar that accompanies each internship.

 Together, apprenticeships and internships prepare student to work in a variety of functional areas by giving students rich experiential learning opportunities as they learn the breadth and depth of the higher education profession.